Information Technology Project Management

 This policy applies to all academic and operational departments and offices at all George Mason University (Mason) locations owned and leased.
-The policies and procedures provided herein apply to all University faculty, staff, students, visitors and contractors.
+This policy does not apply to research projects, research initiatives, or instructional programs.

-Information technology projects will be managed in accordance with best practices promoted by the nationally recognized Project Management Institute (PMI), appropriately tailored to the specific circumstances of the University.
-For example, project managers shall possess professional credentials and/or an appropriate level of project management training or experience.
+Information technology projects shall be managed in a manner that is aligned with best practices promoted by nationally recognized organizations such as the Project Management Institute (PMI), Scrum.org, and Scrum Alliance, appropriately tailored to the specific circumstances of the University.
 Projects that engage leading IT consulting or software development firms to assist with project management may apply additional best practices provided by these firms.

-Project: A temporary endeavor undertaken to create a unique product, service or result (PMBOK, Third Edition).
+A. Project: A temporary endeavor undertaken to create a unique product, service or result (PMBOK).

 The Commonwealth of Virginia Restructured Higher Education Financial and Administrative Operations Act of 2005 grants institutions additional authority over financial and administrative operations, on condition that certain commitments to the Commonwealth are met.
 Furthermore, HB1390, effective July 1, 2008, allows institutions of higher education to enter into a memorandum of understanding with the appropriate Cabinet Secretary or Secretaries, for additional operating authority in two of the following three areas: information technology, procurement, and capital projects (Higher Education Restructuring Level II).